 Orlando also features a large number of smaller parks like Daytona, Wet n Wild, Dinosaur World, WonderWorks etc. These are good if you’d like to avoid crowds or in case your budget is rather tight.

-In addition to the enchanting theme parks, there are also many other things to see and do in the city of Orlando itself.
+In addition to the enchanting theme parks, there are also many non theme park things to do in Orlando.

 More to explore in Orlando